Halo TV series: how to watch, release date, cast, and everything else to know

 You can sign up for a seven-day free trial on the platform’s website.
 Also, if you are a T-Mobile customer, you can get Paramount Plus for free for a full year.
 Just head over to the T-Mobile website to activate your free subscription.

 Unfortunately, Paramount Plus is not yet available to everyone in the world.
-The service is currently only available in the United States, Canada, and Australia, as well as certain Nordic and Latin American countries.
+The service is currently only available in the United States, Canada, Australia, and certain Nordic and Latin American countries.

 Halo TV series cast